joshuagatizz/path-puzzles-backtracking-solver/README.md

 **Path puzzle** is a pencil-and-paper puzzle that was proven to be NP-complete.
 This repository contains code and data related to solving Path puzzles.
 The implemented Path puzzles solver uses a backtracking algorithm and has a asymptotic time complexity of $O(3^{mn})$, where $m \times n$ is the size of the puzzle.
 For more information about the puzzle, see [https://www.enigami.fun](https://www.enigami.fun/_files/ugd/e33b96_3c76845fa9dd413a9f1606ce1c040b99.pdf) or the [original book](https://books.google.co.id/books/about/Path_Puzzles.html?id=tDhaswEACAAJ&redir_esc=y) by Roderick Kimball.

+The following repository is related to our paper (submitted to Journal of Fundamental Mathematics and Application (JFMA)).
+The preprint of this paper is available in the preprint folder.
+This preprint will be available until our paper is published.

 ## Test Cases

 The `testCases` directory contains a set of test cases in plain text that are taken from [font-pathpuzzles](https://github.com/edemaine/font-pathpuzzles) repository by Erik Demaine.
 The directory contains two subdirectories `solved` and `unsolved` which contains the input files for the Path puzzles verifier and solver, respectively.